wennitao/Compiler/README.md

 ## Mx Compiler
-LLVM IR ing
+codegen ing

-still lots of bug
+still don't know how to gen